CTCassess/DGM/docs/questions/questions.md

 ### Model documentation questions

 1. We need a document that list all the model equations?
-**A:** No, but the manual contain some information to that respect - look into the word document
+**A:** No, but the manual contain some information to that respect - look into the word document.

 2. It is common in population dynamics simulation studies for the first few simulated years to be very unstable.
 In order to evaluate that, we would need to: run the model with constant mortalities and no recruitment deviations (set error in recruitment curve equal to 0).
 How do we do that?